 The Dhillon Villas, received planning entitlements on January 17, 2023.
 This site has a land use designation of Highway Commercial (HC) and is zoned MX-1, which allows up to 25 dwelling units per acre.
-The development sits on a 6.3-acre lot and is intended to be developed at 23.1 dwelling units per acre to accommodate 87 low-income and 58 moderate-income apartments marketed for rent.
-The project applicant has not yet submitted a building permit application.
+The development sits on a 6.3-acre lot and is intended to be developed at 23.1 dwelling units per acre to accommodate 29 low-income and 116 moderate-income apartments marketed for rent.
+The project applicant has not yet submitted a building permit application, but anticipated to be forthcoming shortly.